-With the master plan, I then created a Communications Plan by mapping all actions and marketing collateral were best to promote the event through all our channels.
+Alongside the master plan, I created a Communications Plan by mapping all actions and marketing collateral were best to promote the event through all our channels, and then assigned timelines.

 The next step was to create a graphic mark that would serve as starting point for all promotional materials.
 I chose to go with a colorful palette to attract our target made of young adults between the ages of 18 and 23.
 Next, I incorporated summer elements to make the design fresh and whimsical.
 With the design approved, I proceeded to apply it and convert it to different formats.

 Postcards (4.25 in x 5.5 in)

 I prepared all final design files and sent them to our in-house print shop.
 When I received them, I went around campus and located all the promotional materials in strategic places, including the most visited areas and main bulletin boards.
 In many cases, I rearranged the flyers on the bulletin boards, so that ours could have a more prominent space.
 I knew we were successfully reaching our audience when I saw the postcards being picked up.